 Rule-Based Access Control

 In this form of RBAC, you’re focusing on the rules associated with the data’s access or restrictions.
 These rules may be parameters, such as allowing access only from certain IP addresses, denying access from certain IP addresses, or something more specific.
 In a more specific instance, access from a specific IP address may be allowed unless it comes through a certain port (such as the port used for FTP access).
 These types of specificities prevent cybercriminals and other ne’er-do-wells from accessing your information even if they do find a way in to your network.
 Rule-Based Access Control can also be implemented on a file or system level, restricting data access to business hours only, for instance.

 Role-Based Access Control

 When dealing with role-based access controls, data is protected in exactly the way it sounds like it is: by user roles.
 Users are sorted into groups or categories based on their job functions or departments, and those categories determine the data that they’re able to access.
 Human Resources team members, for example, may be permitted to access employee information while no other role-based group is permitted to do so.
-Role-based access controls can be implemented on a very granular level.
+Role-based access controls can be implemented on a very granular level, making for an effective cybersecurity strategy.
 Perhaps all of HR can see users employment records, but only senior HR members need access to employees social security numbers and other PII.